Predrag-Jandric/React-Portfolio/evaristoSuggestsions.md

 portfolio
 faq section closing too slow
-sticky mobile menu (app navigation is bad) faq element size changes when it opens and closes faq element weird close zoom in on project details chart is too much and initial entrance is too sudden
+sticky mobile menu (app navigation is bad) zoom in on project details chart is too much and initial entrance is too sudden

 PIZZA app